Listen to Article

-Super Bowl, the Grande finale of the American National Football League season that pits the winner of the American Football Conference (AFC) against the winner of the National Football Conference (NFC), is the biggest sporting event in the country.
-The game that takes place annually on the first Sunday of February, draws in excess of over 110 million television viewers from not just the US, but also, many other parts of the world.
+Super Bowl, the grand finale of the American National Football League season that pits the winner of the American Football Conference (AFC) against the winner of the National Football Conference (NFC), is the biggest sporting event in the country.
+The game that takes place annually on the first Sunday of February, draws more than 110 million television viewers from not just the US, but also, many other parts of the world.
 This year's event is expected to be even more exciting because for the first time in the game's history the coaches of the competing teams, John Harbaugh and Jim Harbaugh, also happen to be brothers!

-Jim Harbaugh comes at the game from a very different perspective.
+Jim Harbaugh comes to the game from a very different perspective.
 Unlike his brother, he spent 14 years as an NFL quarterback with various teams, including a year with the Baltimore Ravens.
-During his storied career he racked up 26,288 passing yards and 129 touchdown passes.
-His amazing record has placed him in the top 50 in two NFL categories - completions (41st) and pass attempts (45th).
-What's even more impressive is that his coaching career began whilst he was still playing for the NFL.
+During his storied career he racked up 26,288 passing yards, and 129 touchdown passes.
+His incredible record has placed him in the top 50 in two NFL categories - completions (41st) and pass attempts (45th).
+What's even more impressive is that his coaching career began while he was still playing in the NFL.
 From 1994-2001, Jim convinced Jack Harbaugh to take him on as his unpaid assistant coach for the Western Kentucky University team.

 So what do the two stellar brothers think about the media hoopla surrounding them?
 Both have only one thing to say - Can we all please focus on the teams!
 As for what Jack Harbaugh, the man who introduced the love of the sport will say to his sons if they happen to call him for advice on strategy?
 What he has always told them - 'Get ahead and stay ahead!'!